mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 			- Signals the end of transcription of a gene
 	- **INITIATION**
 		- Proteins called *transcription factors* bind to the promoter area of the TATA box
+		- Other transcription factors recruit *RNA polymerase II*
+		- The enzyme then binds